Privacy Notices

 How long does the Firm retain personal data?

-As a regulated entity, the Firm is required to maintain its books and records for a prescribed period (five years from either the ceasing of a business relationship, or, in the case of non-clients, from the making of a record – or alternatively, for seven years, where specifically requested to do so by the Financial Conduct Authority).
+As an FCA regulated entity, the Firm is required to maintain its books and records for a prescribed period (five years from either the ceasing of a business relationship, or, in the case of non-clients, from the making of a record – or alternatively, for seven years, where specifically requested to do so by the FCA).
 As such, information that falls in scope of either of these requirements is retained in line with the mandated timeframe.

 The GDPR requires the Firm to inform you of the legal basis on which we maintain your personal data.
 Typically, the Firm will reach out to you personally to confirm this; however, as a general rule the following is applicable:

-- Clients – Information is maintained on the basis of contractual obligation and/or legitimate interests (where relevant);
+Clients – Information is maintained on the basis of contractual obligation, legitimate interests (where relevant), regulatory or legal obligations, and/or consent:

-- Service providers – Information is maintained on the basis of contractual obligation; and
+Service providers – Information is maintained on the basis of contractual obligation:

 What are my rights?